hey-its-Sohan/Xplora/README.md

 ---

-## 📌 License
-This project is licensed under the MIT License.

----

 ## 🌍 Happy Exploring! ✨
 Discover the soul of your city with **Xplore** — where every corner holds a story waiting to be uncovered.